cube3power/atsd/rule-engine/functions-db.md

 The first required argument `s` accepts a [statistical function](../api/data/aggregation.md) name such as `avg` which is applied to values within the selection interval.

-The second required argument `i` is the duration of selection interval specified as 'count [unit](../shared/calendar.md#interval-units)', for example, '1 hour'.
+The second required argument `i` is the duration of the selection interval specified as 'count [unit](../shared/calendar.md#interval-units)', for example, '1 hour'.
 The end of the selection interval is set to current time.

+The function returns `Double.NaN` if no matching series is found or if no values were recorded within the selection interval.

 #### `db_statistic(string s, string i)`